storm-software/storm-stack/README.md

 The plugin provides a set of utilities for working with configuration files, including:

 - TypeScript definition generation for configuration schemas.
-- `$storm.config.static.<parameter>` object is used to apply static configuration parameter values at build time for improved type safety.
+- `$storm.config.<parameter>` object is used to apply static configuration parameter values at build time with automatic type generation for improved type safety.
 - Logic to determine all used configuration parameters so that they can be validated and documented later.
 - Best practice recommendations for organizing and managing configuration.
 - The `storm:config` builtin runtime module, which contains the `StormConfig` type definition and related utilities for working with configuration.